 Please note that Mailchimp asks for credit card details for their 30-day free trial.

 The Mailchimp email campaign builder is beginner-friendly for the most part.
 It’s easy to name an email campaign, edit preheaders, and add content.
 If you follow the wizard, you won’t miss anything.

-Mailchimp offers two email builders — classic and beta — both of which are intuitive and easy to use.
+Mailchimp offers new email builder which is intuitive and easy to use.
 You can edit text, change themes and colors, and move images around with ease.
 There are a lot of useful content blocks and functionality available.

 However, removing the Mailchimp tag from your email footer can be a pain.
 We didn’t manage to find it easily, and had to look for the answer in the help center articles.

 Beyond that, Mailchimp offers good-looking, modern templates for paid plan users only.
 But if you are on a Free plan, you’ll get only six templates that are really basic and look outdated.
 So be aware of that when making a decision.

 Here are some unique email-building features that set Mailchimp apart from other email marketing tools:

 - Review product block: This feature lets you collect customers’ reviews from their recent purchases.
 It is available for Shopify users only.

 - Inbox preview tokens: Through Mailchimp’s integration with Litmus, you get 25 tokens of inbox previews for different devices with paid plans.
 This tool generates a preview of how your email will appear on different devices.

 You can use it to test your customers or a section of them.
 For instance, if you preview on Gmail for Chrome and Outlook, you’ll use 2 tokens.